 If you’ve been in debt, I’m sure you don’t want your child to face the average $30,000 worth of student loan debt upon graduation.
 However, if you open

 The best part is that a 529 college savings plan is tax-free as long as the recipient uses the money for college expenses!

 5. Start a Side Hustle

 Most side hustles are very cheap to start, but there still may be some fees and expenses associated with them.
-Use your tax refund to fund your first side hustle and start earning more money outside of your 9-5.
+How about using your tax refund to fund your first side hustle and start earning more money outside of your 9-5?

 Check out these creative side hustles to start making money today!